-To get the latest emergency communication from Chaminade University, students' cell numbers will be connected to Chaminade's emergency notification text system.
-When you log in to the Chaminade portal, you will be asked to provide some emergency contact information.
+To get the latest emergency communication from Chaminade University, students' cell numbers will be connected to some emergency contact information.
 If you provide a cellphone number, you will receive a text from our emergency notification system asking you to confirm your number.
 You must respond to that message to complete your registration and get emergency notifications on your phone.